DevinVinson/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Boilerplate

-* **Last Updated:** 5 August 2014
+* **Last Updated:** 19 August 2014

 This branch is currently for a rewrite of the WordPress Plugin Boilerplate.
+The branch is currently in beta.

 This is experimental code and is not intended for us until it's been merged into the `master` branch.